spicygreenbook/greenbook-app/README.md

   When necessary, is the isWeb flag to determine when to use web compatible components and methods or mobile device options.

-## What should I work on?
-  We have [a design here](https://www.figma.com/file/7FrZMsARS2MdTWsG7SjCnN/SGB?node-id=238%3A393) that you can review to determine what to work on.
-Please reach out to [Dan](https://github.com/pleaseshutup) pleaseshutup at gmail.com to let him know what you intend to work on.
-I (dan) intend to build the whole thing as time allows if nobody else comes along to help, however, I would appreciate any help I can get.

 ## Slack
 Our slack is at [spicy-green-book.slack.com](https://spicy-green-book.slack.com) if you want to be part of the community.
 We have a channel specifically for the coders to collaborate on.